josediaza/TestFile/README.txt

-The HTML file is my profile website code
-The Form1.cs is the Loopy Planet Challenge Window Form Application code The Program.cs is the Loopy planet Challenge Console Application code The script.js is the javascript file code of my profile website The styles.css is the css file code of my profile website
+The "Loopy" Planet Challenge

+The program present a menu of the planets in our solar system.
+The user should choose one of the planets from the menu and then enter their weight on Earth.

+Project: Console Application (C#)